- It’s important to know before you go because every state’s regulations on marijuana and consumption paraphernalia is different

 Rasta colors and marijuana leaf prints?
 No thanks.
 Advertising cannabis consumption may be cool for teenagers, but for those who wear button-ups instead of Bob Marley t-shirts to work, a low-profile smoking kit is absolutely essential.
 And this pretty much knocked DIY kits out of the running for us: Altoid tins, hemp sacks, dopp kits—it was all way too obvious.

+As cannabis connoisseurs, we have different preferences based on what the day holds.
 Some days we roll joints, some days we smoke blunts, some days we hit the chillum, some days we vape.
-As a cannabis connoisseur, we have different preferences based on what the day holds.
 As such, we want a stash box that is compatible with all sorts of smoking accessories.
 Each accessory should be designed to fit in a specific compartment or pocket, while still leaving room for blunts, joints, a pipe, or a vape pen.

 Table of Contents